QSXW/Data-Structures-and-Algorithm-Analysis/README.md

 ## String
 * Use `object-oriented` and `pointer` to implement String, whose definition implemented in sqstring.cpp
-* The class String highly reloads the operator for fundamental function of String.
+* The class String highly reloads the operator for the fundamental function of String.
-* To use `String.cpp`, please create a new file named `String.h`. below is a sample:
+* To use `String.cpp`, please create a new file named `String.h`.
+Below is a sample:
 ```C++
 #ifndef _STRING_H_
 #define _STRING_H_